How JATENZO avoids Liver

 The intestinal lymphatic system transports JATENZO to the body’s circulatory system where the fatty acids are cleaved to produce testosterone.

-JATENZO’s route of administration avoids liver toxicity issues associated with older forms of oral testosterone.
+JATENZO’s testosterone undecanoate formulation and route of administration avoids liver toxicity issues associated with older forms of oral testosterone.

 Primary efficacy endpoint:

-Exceeded FDA target of ≥75% of men in eugonadal range3
+Exceeded FDA target of ≥75% of men in eugonadal range5

-JATENZO MAINTAINED NORMAL T LEVELS OVER EACH 12-HOUR DOSING INTERVAL1†
+JATENZO MAINTAINED NORMAL T LEVELS OVER EACH 12-HOUR DOSING INTERVAL1,6*

 Normal range according to general thought is 300-1000 ng/dL.
-Concentrations of NaF-EDTA plasma T measured in patients were converted to approximate serum T equivalents by a conversion factor of 1.21x.1,6
+Average concentration of NaF-EDTA plasma T was measured in patients as 306-1101 ng/dL and converted to approximate serum T equivalents by a conversion factor of 1.21x.2

 Have a JATENZO question?